n-rosati/CIS4820/readme.txt

 The following line would change all of the grey cubes to red.
          setUserColour(9, 0.1, 0.0, 0.0, 1.0, 0.5, 0.0, 0.0, 1.0)

-To retrieve the RGBA values for a user defined colour you can use the function:
+To retrieve the RGBA values for x user defined colour you can use the function:

 void getUserColour(int id, GLfloat *ambRed, GLfloat *ambGreen, GLfloat *ambBlue,